CoMMALab/commalab.github.io/_pages/join.md

 Please email the PI directly with your résumé or CV and a cover letter about why you are interested in working in the lab and your relevant experience.
 It is also recommend to [take a course offered by the PI](/teaching) and express your interest in joining the lab.

-## Collaboration

-We are always interested in potential collaborations in academia, industry, and elsewhere that synergize with the direction of the CoMMA Lab!
-Please email the PI directly

 ## Diversity and Inclusion